imaoca/robust/challenger.md

 ---

-# 1. Generate transfer files in Taro
+# 1. Generate files to transfer in Taro

 ~~~bash